sergioclemente/WorkoutPlanner/README.md

 - Run this in a developer console window
 -- navigator.registerProtocolHandler("web+wp", "http://<url>/?wh=%s", "Workout Planner handler");

 # Bugs/Feature requests
-- Add 4x25 sprint on the bike swim sets
-- Add specific cadence work on warmup
-- Add more drills on the swim
-- 1min30sec not being parsed properly. e.g. (1min30sec, 105)
-- Remove TSS or TSS(R)
-- Couple of TODO's in the test.ts (They are bugs)
-- Not properly formatting
-(15min, 80)4[(1km, 92)]"1'20'' rest between"(5min, 80)4[(1km, 95.8)]"1'20'' rest between"(10min, 80)

-- Implement cadence intervals #c()
 - Can we add a "hint" for * intervals so that it computes IF better?

 Server